-The Foundation for Human Rights (FHR) has questioned the involvement of 150 or more students who have volunteered to help with prosecuting apartheid–era crimes, and says this will do nothing to move the process forward.
+The Foundation for Human Rights (FHR) has questioned the involvement of 150 or more students who have volunteered to help with prosecuting apartheid–era crimes, saying the students would require proper mentorship, effective management and oversight.

 On May 23, City Press reported that students from University of Western Cape (UWC) had volunteered to aid in investigating and prosecuting apartheid–era crimes, a process set to take place as soon as covid-19 conditions allow.

-The ANC sent UWC an e–mail asking students studying law to volunteer for the process after it had held discussions with the FHR in September 2020.
+The ANC had sent UWC an email asking students studying law to volunteer for the process after it had held discussions with the FHR in September 2020.

 “Law students who have volunteered to be part of this project will assist with research, in particular searching for court records and archives of institutions.
 If a case goes to court, the students will have the benefit of being part of the private prosecutions team as support staff,” Naidoo said.